Here is last month’s quiz again along with the answer:

 (2) weakness from lack of sleep: cocc.
 3

 OK, the etiology is going to get you nowhere!
-She mentioned an etiology for practically every day of the week!
+She mentioned an etiology for practically everything!
 It was damp, it was cold, there was a ferry ride, there was a car ride, she didn’t sleep, her roommate was sick….did I miss anything?
 I’m afraid we’re not going to be able to hang our hat on any of these!

 Mental / Emotional: moaning, groaning: cocc.
 2

 Actually, Vernetta, she said she was “whining”–a lot.
 In fact, she said it over and over again….”Whiny, whiny, whiny!”
 In fact, she said it was the most striking thing in the case!
-Now, you know, if a case has a mental concomitant–and there’s no etiology to hang your hat on–the remedy has got to cover that!
-So, look at “Mind: whining”.
-And then there’s a subrubric: “Constant whining” (in Murphy’s).
+Now, you know, if a case has a mental concomitant–and there’s no etiology to hang your hat on–the remedy has got to cover the mental concomitant!
+So, look at “Mind: whining”, and then there’s a subrubric: “Constant whining” (in Murphy’s) which is what I would pick.

 Generals: weakness from sleeplessness: cocc.
 3